-This month Simon Banks talks to Christian Watts, Director of Fire & Security Systems at Mitie Security.
-Mitie Security is one of the UK’s leading security companies providing integrated and risk-based services.
+This month Simon Banks talk to Christian Watts, Director of Fire & Security Systems at Mitie Security.
+Mitie Security is one of the UK's leading security companies providing integrated and risk-based services.

 Mitie have recently announced a series of acquisitions and national contracts.
 Can you tell me a little more about this?

 We have a clear strategy for growth at Mitie and we aim to achieve this with both organic growth and acquisition.
 In October 2018, we announced the deal to bring VSG into the Mitie Group, which was a major strategic move by the business.
 Over the past 12 months, lots of hard work has been going on to integrate the company into one way of working, but we are now there, and I’m delighted with how this has come together.

 Additionally, in 2019, we secured a deal to provide security systems maintenance and monitoring services to all Sainsbury’s stores across the UK.
 Mitie Group has been providing Security manned guarding services to the supermarket chain since 2016 so this deal was extended to include Mitie’s additional offerings.